Throughout the Church Year,

 The Epiphany Season

-The Epiphany Season lasts from Epiphany until Lent (through the end of February in 2017).
+The Epiphany Season lasts from Epiphany until Lent.

-Ash Wednesday (March 1, 2017) began the season of Lent with contemplative services which included the option to receive a cross made out of ash on your forehead.
-Services took place at 7 a.m., noon, and 6 p.m. (in place of the regular Wednesday evening service).
+Ash Wednesday (February 14, 2018) begins the season of Lent with contemplative services which include the option to receive a cross made out of ash on your forehead.
+Services take place at 7 a.m., noon, and 6 p.m. (in place of the regular Wednesday evening service).

 Click the link for a page of Lenten devotional resources put together by the Daughters of the King.